PufferFinance/PufferPool/docs/PufferProtocol.md

     ) external payable
 ```

-This function initates the process of provisioning a new validator for a NoOp, similar to the above, except this function takes pufETH instead of ETH for the bond payment.
+This function initiates the process of provisioning a new validator for a NoOp, similar to the above, except this function takes pufETH instead of ETH for the bond payment.
 The amount of pufETH supplied must match the bond amount in ETH value, according to the protocol's current exchange rate of ETH to pufETH.

 *Effects*
 * Smoothing commitment is taken from the NoOp and deposited into the pool as rewards